Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/README.md

 ## Credits

-This prototype was developed  by [Arman Zhakypbekov](https://github.com/armanzm)  with assistance by [Aamir Sheergar] (https://github.com/AamirL1011)  with UI enhancements.
+This prototype was developed  by [Arman Zhakypbekov](https://github.com/armanzm)  with assistance by [Aamir Sheergar](https://github.com/AamirL1011).